 During Year 8 in Science, students will cover the following topics;

-Students will learn about the structure of the heart and how the circulatory system functions.
+Students will learn about the circulatory system and blood.
 This will be followed by how we breathe and how we use the oxygen taken in to provide energy through the process of respiration.

-Students will learn about how you can separate different mixtures using: filtration, evaporation, chromatography, electrolysis and distillation.
+Students will learn about how you can separate different mixtures using: filtration, evaporation, chromatography and distillation.

 Students will learn about a healthy balanced diet, deficiency diseases, and the structure and function of the digestive system.